salah-chafai/FL1TZ_WinterCTF/README.md

 4. **Contribute:**

    🚫 This repository is intended to showcase my personal CTF-related work.
 As such, contributions are not currently accepted.
 I appreciate your understanding!

 ---

+## 📜 License

+This repository is licensed under the [MIT License](LICENSE).
+However, please note that some materials (e.g., challenge binaries or source code) included in the `Writeup-Archive` directory may be third-party and are excluded from the license.
+For more details, refer to the [LICENSE](LICENSE) file.

+---